-- How would you explain to a confused stranger what the objects mean to you? - What makes these objects important to you?
+- How might a stranger react to seeing each object in your box? - What might a stranger think the objects mean? - How would you explain to a confused stranger what the objects mean to you? - What makes these objects important to you?